LoganConnor44/DeployAppViaDocker/general-docker-info.md

 # Maintaining An Image And Running It As A Container

-## How To Build Docker Image And Version It
+## How To Build Docker Image
 1. ```cd``` into the directory with a ```Dockerfile```
 2. Run the command in CLI
     ```bash
-    docker build --tag <YOUR_IMAGE_NAME_HERE>:<VERSION_NUM> .
+    docker build --tag <YOUR_IMAGE_NAME_HERE> .
     ```
     * This tells Docker to build an image with the name <YOUR_IMAGE_NAME_HERE> from this current directory.
     * https://docs.docker.com/engine/reference/commandline/build/

-*NOTE:* It seems as if running the stand-alone tag command is still necessary when pushing to Docker Hub.
+*NOTE:* It seems as if running the stand-alone tag command, to specify a version, is still necessary when pushing to Docker Hub.
 Please see below.

 ## How To Push An Image To Docker Hub
 1. Run the command in CLI